iambenkis/bethsalel-api/README.md

 <!--
 !!!
 IMPORTANT !!!
-This README is an example of how you could professionally present your codebase.
-Writing documentation is a crucial part of your work as a professional software developer and cannot be ignored.
+This README is an example of how you could professionally present your codebase. vvgg Writing documentation is a crucial part of your work as a professional software developer and cannot be ignored.

 You should modify this file to match your project and remove sections that don't apply.